-The occurrence of TS in childhood has been estimated at 0.5-1 percent, although this proportion differs between scientific studies.
+Tourette syndrome in childhood has been estimated at 0.5-1 percent, although this proportion differs between scientific studies.
 It is a well-known fact that males are more commonly affected than females (3-4:1).
 Tics typically start around the age of 4-6 years and reach their peak severity age 10-12 years.
 Usually, tic severity then decreases as the patient grows older, however some patients will continue to suffer from tics into adulthood.

 The diagnosis depends on a careful evaluation of the patient's symptoms and signs by an experienced clinician.
-Educational efforts by the Tourette Syndrome Association (see appendix at the bottom of this page) and scientific programs directed to physicians, educators and the general public have increased awareness about TS.
+Educational efforts by the Tourette Syndrome Association (see appendix at the bottom of this page) and scientific programs directed to physicians, educators and the general public have increased awareness about Tourette syndrome.
 In addition, a growing public attention has been drawn to this condition by the media.
 As a result of this improved awareness, self-referral rate of patients has increased and the correct diagnosis is made earlier than in the past.
 Many patients, however, still remain undiagnosed or their symptoms are wrongly attributed to "habits," "allergies," "asthma," "dermatitis," "hyperactivity," "nervousness" and many other conditions.

 Motor tics are abrupt, brief, rapid, repetitive, often transiently suppressible, movements that may fluctuate in distribution and severity.
 Tics are often exacerbated by stress and by suggestion.
 Common motor tics include eye blinking, eye deviation, facial grimacing, neck popping and/or stretching, and shoulder shrugging.
 Tics may also cause noise or sound by moving air through nasal and oropharyngeal passages (vocal or phonic tics).
 Sniffing, coughing, grunting, guttural maneuvers, inhaling, screaming, sniffing and squealing are among the most common phonic tics.
 Simple tics involve repetitive movement of one muscle group such as shoulder shrugging, eye blinking, or neck popping.
 Complex motor tics include coordinated motor behaviors such as touching, tapping, jumping, skipping when walking, or socially inappropriate gestures (copropraxia).
-Coprolalia, manifested by shouting of obscenities or profanities, is probably the most over-emphasized symptom of TS, and is actually present in only about one-third of all patients.
+Coprolalia, manifested by shouting of obscenities or profanities, is probably the most over-emphasized symptom of Tourette syndrome, and is actually present in only about one-third of all patients.
 Other complex phonic tics include palilalia (repetition of the last syllable, word or phrase in a sentence), or echolalia (repetition of someone else's words or phrases).
 In contrast to a popular belief, motor and phonic tics may persist during all stages of sleep.

-ADHD.
-Attention deficit hyperactivity disorder (ADHD) is characterized by the three primary symptoms of hyperactivity, impulsivity and inattention, often resulting in poor academic performance and impaired social functioning.
+ADHD - Attention deficit hyperactivity disorder (ADHD) is characterized by the three primary symptoms of hyperactivity, impulsivity and inattention, often resulting in poor academic performance and impaired social functioning.
 An estimated three to six percent of school-aged children suffer from ADHD, which is more prevalent in boys.
-About half of all TS patients have symptoms of ADHD sometime during the course of the disease.
-Although attention deficit is certainly one of the most common and disabling symptoms of TS, in many patients the inability to pay attention is due not only to a co-existent ADHD, but also because of poor motivation, unwanted intrusions of thoughts, mental concentration exerted in an effort to suppress tics, sedation from anti-TS medications, and associated migraine headaches.
+About half of all Tourette syndrome patients have symptoms of ADHD sometime during the course of the disease.
+Although attention deficit is certainly one of the most common and disabling symptoms of Tourette syndrome, in many patients the inability to pay attention is due not only to a co-existent ADHD, but also because of poor motivation, unwanted intrusions of thoughts, mental concentration exerted in an effort to suppress tics, sedation from anti-Tourette syndrome medications, and associated migraine headaches.
 Some patients are unable to pay attention because of a compulsive fixation of gaze.
 For example, while sitting in a classroom or a theater or during a conversation their gaze becomes fixated on a particular object and despite concentrated effort, they are unable to break the fixation.
 As a result, they miss the teacher's lesson or a particular action in a play.
 It is, therefore, important to determine which mechanism or mechanisms are most likely responsible for the patients' attention deficit.
 This is particularly important when selecting the best therapeutic approach.

-The cause of TS is yet unknown, but the disorder appears to be inherited in the majority of patients.
+The cause of Tourette syndrome is yet unknown, but the disorder appears to be inherited in the majority of patients.
 Studies have found that the genetic susceptibility is inherited in many patients from both parents - so called bilineal transmission.
 Typically, the mother manifests features of OCD, the father may have a history of childhood tics and/or ADHD and the child has a more complete syndrome manifested by a combination of tics, OCD, ADHD, poor impulse control and other behavioral co-morbidities.
 The clinical expression of the genetic defect varies from one individual to another, fluctuations in symptoms are seen within the same individual, and different manifestations occur in various family members.

 Treatment for Tics

 The goal of treatment should not be to completely eliminate all the tics, but to achieve a tolerable suppression.
 Although a variety of behavioral and alternative therapies have been tried, most clinicians believe that the treatment of choice for reducing the frequency and severity of tics involves the use of medications that act by blocking dopamine receptors or deplete dopamine.
 Although these neuroleptic (dopamine receptor blocking) drugs, such as haloperidol (Haldol), risperidone (Risperdal), pimozide (Orap) and fluphenazine (Prolixin) have proven efficacy in reducing tics, they may be associated with a variety of side effects.
 These include gastrointestinal upset, sedation, restlessness and weight gain.
 Periodically monitoring the ECG is recommended in patients taking pimozide.
 Acute dystonic reaction such as face and neck spasms, lock jaw or involuntary eye deviation may occur with all these drugs, but this side effect can be effectively reversed with anticholinergic medications such as benztropine (Cogentin) or diphenhydramine (Benadryl).
 Rarely, dopamine blocking agents may cause involuntary, repetitive movements typically involving the lower face and mouth, called tardive dyskinesia.
 Other antidopaminergic drugs such as tetrabenazine (Xenazine) and the newer drugs deutetrabenazine (Austedo) and valbenazine (Ingrezza) may be effective in treating tics without the risk of tardive dyskinesia.
 Other drugs occasionally found useful in the treatment of tics include clonidine (Catapres), guanfacine (Tenex) and clonazepam (Klonopin).
 The class of drugs known as atypical neuroleptics, such as clozapine (Clozaril), olanzapine (Zyprexa), quetiapine (Seroquel), ziprasidone (Geodon) and aripiprazole (Abilify) may also be useful in treating tics and some associated behavioral problems.
 Another approach to the treatment of tics is the use of botulinum toxin (Botox) injections in the area of the most problematic tic.
 Botulinum toxin injections are safe and effective in reducing the severity and frequency of tics without the side effects of systemic medications.
 Depending on the site of injection, the most common side effects include transient ptosis (drooping of the eye), neck weakness, and hypophonia.
-Finally, there has been a growing public interest in cannabinoids for the treatment of TS (and other medical disorders), although the evidence is still lacking.
+Finally, there has been a growing public interest in cannabinoids for the treatment of Tourette syndrome (and other medical disorders), although the evidence is still lacking.

 Treatment of ADHD